my-cumbria-logo, my-cumbria-logo Toggle navigation

 You are permitted to bring someone with you to the meeting for support.
 This person will normally be a member of the University, for example, a fellow student.
 You can also request support from a Students’ Union Advisor who can accompany you at the panel.
 If you do not attend, the decision may be made in your absence.

 The panel is made up of two academic members of staff who are independent and therefore objective.
 This means that they have not previously been involved with the setting of the assessment or the marking for the piece of work which you have submitted.
-There will also be a secretary to the panel from Assessment & Awards Team who will take the notes of the meeting and advise on procedural/regulatory matters.
+There will also be a office from Assessment & Awards Team who will take the notes of the meeting and advise on procedural/regulatory matters.

 You will be asked to respond to the allegation of malpractice and to either accept that malpractice has occurred or to contest the claim.
 The relevant Programme Leader (or their representative) may also be asked to attend the meeting if it is deemed necessary by the panel and particularly where there may be an issue relating to Fitness_to_Practice_Policy.